Eurovision Song Contest 1964: Lost recordings

 A persistent myth, even repeated on the official Eurovision site, is that the tape was destroyed in a fire in the 1970s.
-In a 2019 interview, DR claimed that the broadcast was never recorded in the first place, allegedly due to no tape machines being available at the studio at the time.
+In a 2019 retrospective article, DR claimed that the broadcast was never recorded in the first place, allegedly due to no tape machines being available at the studio at the time.
 The audio of most of the show, however, is still available online, without the last few minutes, and short video clips and photos from various archives also remain available.
+In 2026, the Eurovision Song Contest's YouTube channel published Cinquetti's reprise performance, which was edited from discovered segments of footage from the show.